 - Round Face: A round face requires eyeglasses that are boxy in shape.
 These tend to be wider than one’s face, thus making your face appear slimmer.
 Avoid rimless and round glasses if your face is round.

 Get the Right Eyeglasses

 At Optometric Specialty Group, we are an eye care facility that takes pride in our ability to satisfy patient needs fully.
 Our specialists are well trained and know just what eyewear suits you.
-We are in Wethersfield, CT, and West Hartford, CT.
+We are in Simsbury, CT, Wethersfield, CT, and West Hartford, CT.